Oddworld Inhabitants: History

-Video game development era (1997–2005)
+Video game development (1997–2005)

 Oddworld: Abe's Oddysee (1997)

-The first game to come out of Oddworld Inhabitants, Inc. was 1997's Oddworld: Abe's Oddysee, a 2D side-scrolling platform game published by GT Interactive for PlayStation and PC.
-Despite Lanning borrowing money to start the company based on his 3D expertise, he chose to develop a 2D platform game.
-He saw that the quality of 3D on the gaming systems at the time were poor, so his expertise went into pre-rendering 3D bitmaps because the unique look would distinguish them from all other games being produced in 3D at the time.
-They used flip screens to make a flip book effect, with the pre-rendered bitmaps like digital paintings used as the background on each screen.
-Production began in January 1995 with the original title SoulStorm before GT Interactive changed the name in September 1996 and released it on 19 September 1997.
-The game proved to be a commercial and critical hit, sold 3.5 million units, made $180 million and won nearly 30 industry media awards.
+The first game from Oddworld Inhabitants, Inc. was 1997's Oddworld: Abe's Oddysee, a 2D side-scrolling platform game published by GT Interactive for PlayStation and PC.
+It proved to be a commercial and critical hit, sold 3.5 million units, made $180 million and won nearly 30 industry media awards.
 The game tells the story of Abe, one of 100 mudokon creatures enslaved by industrialist glukkon creatures in a meat-processing plant called RuptureFarms on the planet Oddworld.
-When the glukkons find that the wildlife used to create their meat products are becoming extinct, they decide to use the mudokons in their next product, forcing Abe to escape the plant and rescue his friends.
+The company developed the A.L.I.V.E.
+(Aware Lifeforms in Virtual Entertainment) game engine for the title.